mrayanasim09/python-projects/README.md

 ## Installation

 You can also see the second line of every code if there is writen Packages needed then you have to download the velocity package(s) .
 You can also copy the commands from the file which I have been listed and you should know that you have to add the file path where I have comment to do .
 Do it in the brackets () <br>
-To run the code in this repository, you'll need to have the following packages installed:
+<br> To run the code in this repository, you'll need to have the following packages installed:

 - Pygame
 - Tkinter